wingify/wingify.github.io/_posts/2017-08-21-wingify-pydata_at_wingify.markdown

 has a maximum probability to win the match.
 What you can do is Parse the IPLT20(iplt20) website for last 5 year data and select the top 5 batmans and 6 bowler 😎.

-### Other Talks
+### Other Talks at PyData

 There are other Talk realted to the Machine Learning related to the Topic - Tensor Flow, Data layer at Wingify which were very good and are in Depth also.
-In the Talk 'Data layer at Wingify' By Manish where manish talked about how we handle millions of request at Wingify.
+In the Talk 'Data layer at Wingify' By Manish 🤓 where manish talked about how we handle millions of request at Wingify.
 You can find the slides here.

 ### Conclusion

-I totally Understand that this may not be a complete project for the Data analysis.
+I totally understand that this may not be a best project for the Data analysis.
 I am still learning I showed What i did.
 I believe it severed my Purpose.

 I will be doing more research in Data analysis area in Python specially.
 Thanks for reading this.
+If you would like to see the source code.
+[You can have a look here](https://github.com/PramodDutta/ScrapToDataAnalysis)

-Slides -
+Slides :-
 <iframe src='http://py.scrolltest.com/#/' height="500px" width="100%" />

-If you would like to source code.
-You can have a look here [https://github.com/PramodDutta/ScrapToDataAnalysis].